We are funded by our readers and may receive a commission when you buy using links on our site.

 • Internet connection

-The software is also available to download in multiple languages: English, German, Spanish, French, Italian, Dutch, Polish, Portuguese, Brazil, Russian, Chinese (Simplified), Chinese (Traditional), and Korean.
+The software can also be downloaded in multiple languages: English, German, Spanish, French, Italian, Dutch, Polish, Portuguese, Brazil, Russian, Chinese (Simplified), Chinese (Traditional), and Korean.

 Hitman Pro price